roughiz/Ellingson-walktrough/Readme.md

 ###### Nota :
 Libc contains some security mitigations where when you call system() with /bin/sh as argument it drops the privileges (if euid != uid).

-we also have to found address of "puts" "/bin/sh" "execve" "setuid", and add the "offset" to address of fucntion in libc, for example :
+we also have to found address of "puts" "/bin/sh" "execve" "setuid", and add the "offset" to any address from libc, per example :

 ```
 readelf -s /lib/x86_64-linux-gnu/libc-2.27.so | grep puts